 - Long wait times-When a patient needs immediate medical care and makes an appointment to meet with a doctor, they should be able to come for a medical visit within a reasonable amount of time.
 No patient should suffer or have further complications because they contacted a medical facility that refused to schedule an appointment within a reasonable timeframe set forth by federal guidelines.

 All of these described situations can be considered negligence on the part of the doctor, nurse or trained medical staff that leaves the patient in a worse condition and causes further damage instead of helping the patient heal.
 Many of these situations could be a sign of further issues with the facility, hospital or medical treatment that should be reported and investigated.
-At Slack & Davis, we understand how important it is for every individual to receive fair and quality medical treatment.
-Our medical malpractice attorneys of Slack & Davis are skilled at analyzing and litigating VA hospital and treatment center malpractice cases.
+At Slack Davis Sanger, we understand how important it is for every individual to receive fair and quality medical treatment.
+Our medical malpractice attorneys of Slack Davis Sanger are skilled at analyzing and litigating VA hospital and treatment center malpractice cases.
 If you or a loved one has suffered injury, illness or even wrongful death due to a medical error contact our medical malpractice offices at 888.409.8046.

 Veteran Hospital, Medical Center and Rehabilitation Facilities Malpractice News